-Secretary/Assistant Secre etary Chair/Vice Chair On motion by Mr. Shenai, seconded by Mr. Lynaugh, with all in favor, the June 21, 2022, meeting of the Board of Supervisors for the Myrtle Creek Improvement District was adjourned.
-NINTH ORDER OF BUSINESS Adjournment There were no supervisor requests EIGHTH ORDER OF BUSINESS Supervisor Requests Irrigation Supervisor - No report.
+Secretary/Assistant Secre etary Chair/Vice Chair econded by Mr. Lynaugh, with all the Myrtle Creek Improvement Dis in favor, the June 21, 2022, meeting of strict was adjourned.
+NINTH ORDER OF BUSINES S Adjournment There were no supervisor requ ests EIGHTH ORDER OF BUSINES SS Supervisor Requests Irrigation Supervisor - No report.
 Landscape Supervisor - Nona Blvd. which have been e 12 oak trees at James Bay Dr. and Lake n root pruned.
 Once Performance Dr. trees will be removed but saved, so that can be replanted.
 Construction Supervisor - Performance Dr. Phase 3 Cons that they were going to install the right-of-way to provide access eveloper has decided to delay some of the struction for a while longer.
-They indicated a trails along the perimeter of the proposed to the tennis facilities, which should be nainder of the project is on hold.
+They indicated the trails along the perimeter of the proposed to the tennis facilities, which should be mainder of the project is on hold.